 16. Get A Test Walk With Your Packed Luggage

 The final packed backpack is always likely to be heavier than expectations.
 This happened with me on my trip to Mussoorie (Queen of hills).
 That time I packed all my stuff in a single rucksack and thought it would be easy for me to carry that.
-But in actuality, that felt very much heavier, especially, on the ups and downs of that mountain treks where oxygen levels are low.
+But actually , that felt very much heavier, especially, on the ups and downs of that mountain treks where oxygen levels were low.

 I suggest a test walk with your packed luggage, so you could cut out some stuff to reduce the weight.

 17. Keep Pictures Of Your Luggage